Sport in Iran: Sportswomen

 Since 1979, women athletes have been subject to strict requirements when competing in Iran or abroad, with the Iranian Olympic Committee stating that "severe punishment will be meted out to those who do not follow Islamic rules during sporting competitions".
 The committee banned women athletes from competing in Olympic events where a male referee could come into physical contact with them.
 At the 1996, 2000, 2004 and 2008 Summer Olympics combined, a total of six women represented Iran.

 In 2016, Iran made global headlines for the international female community after Iran got its first gold medal achieved by a woman.
 This also was a record in the MENA region.

 Women athletes in Iran enjoy many freedoms.
 In 1979, there were only 1,000 female athletes in Iran, and now the number of female athletes has reached more than 1.4 million.
 They are active in various disciplines such as football, handball, basketball, weightlifting, shooting, taekwondo, wushu, karate, boating, athletics, volleyball, rock climbing, and chess.

-Prominent female athletes such as Zahra Nemati, Hamideh Abbasali, Nazanin Malai, Farzaneh Fassihi, Leila Rajabi, Elahe Ahmadi, Nahid Kiani, Sarasadat Khademalsharieh are well known among the Iranian people.
+Prominent female athletes such as Zahra Nemati, Hamideh Abbasali, Nazanin Malai, Farzaneh Fassihi, Leila Rajabi, Elahe Ahmadi, Nahid Kiani, Sarasadat Khademalsharieh, Kimia Alizadeh are well known among the Iranian people.